John Rylands Library

 The John Rylands Library

-3. Do stop off at the working Victorian toilets that are accessible from the main staircase on the first floor that are well worth a visit.
+3. Stop off at the working Victorian toilets that are accessible from the main staircase on the first floor that are well worth a visit.

 4. There are free, (£1 refundable), lockers available for use in the basement.